 This section provides the information needed to get started using the OpenSL ES APIs.

-Adding OpenSL ES to your App
+Add OpenSL ES to your app

 You can call OpenSL ES from both C and C++ code.
 To add the core OpenSL ES